Xilinx/PYNQ/sdbuild/README.md

 ### Step 2: Add extra packages
 Custom packages can be placed in a `packages` subfolder of the and will be picked up automatically if referenced.
-This is a convient way of installing custom notebooks or Python packages if desired for your board.
+This is a convenient way of installing custom notebooks or Python packages if desired for your board.

 ### Step 3: Run `make`